 {102}

-liberty, there was the rejoicing as being counted worthy to suffer shame; if reluctant and tried by the iniquity in a state ready to be judged, the word of the Lord was more powerful than the fears: though on every side&#8212; &#8220;he believed and therefore spake.&#8221; The glory of the Lord must be vindicated; and it becomes a positive responsibility.
-Is a candle brought to be put under a bushel or under a bed, and not to be set upon a candlestick? &#8220;For there is nothing hid which shall not be manifested; neither was anything kept secret but that it shall come abroad&#8221;: and it is *our* business to manifest it in the truth and energy of the Spirit.
-Therefore &#8220;if any man have ears to hear, let him hear&#8221;: and &#8220;Take heed what ye hear: with what measure ye mete, it shall be measure to you; and to you that hear shall more be given.&#8221;
+liberty, there was the rejoicing as being counted worthy to suffer shame; if reluctant and tried by the iniquity in a state ready to be judged, the word of the Lord was more powerful than the fears: though on every side -- "he believed and therefore spake".
+The glory of the Lord must be vindicated; and it becomes a positive responsibility.
+Is a candle brought to be put under a bushel or under a bed, and not to be set upon a candlestick?
+"For there is nothing hid which shall not be manifested; neither was anything kept secret but that it shall come abroad": and it is *our* business to manifest it in the truth and energy of the Spirit.
+Therefore "if any man have ears to hear, let him hear": and "Take heed what ye hear: with what measure ye mete, it shall be measured to you; and to you that hear shall more be given".

-Hence we also find the apostle declaring, &#8220;When it pleased God, who separated me from my mother&#8217;s womb, and called me by his grace, to reveal his Son in me, that I might preach him among the heathen*;* immediately I conferred not with flesh and blood, neither went I up to Jerusalem to them that were apostles before me, but I went into Arabia, and returned again to Damascus.
-Then after three years I went up to Jerusalem to see Peter, and abode with him fifteen days; but other of the apostles saw I none, save James the Lord&#8217;s brother.&#8221; Fourteen years after, he went up, but it was by revelation; and in conference he found that those who seemed to be somewhat added nothing to him: and this was the point with him.
-It was no haughtiness of spirit, and he was willing to try his word by theirs*;* but he found they could add nothing; and they owned the grace that was in him, though he derived no authority from them, the appointed apostles of the Lord, and recognised none in them save in the sphere which God had allotted to them; and they owned the grace of God which was in him.
+Hence we also find the apostle declaring, "When it pleased God, who separated me from my mother's womb, and called me by his grace, to reveal his Son in me, that I might preach him among the heathen; immediately I conferred not with flesh and blood, neither went I up to Jerusalem to them that were apostles before me, but I went into Arabia, and returned again to Damascus.
+Then after three years I went up to Jerusalem to see Peter, and abode with him fifteen days; but other of the apostles saw I none, save James the Lord's brother".
+Fourteen years after, he went up, but it was by revelation; and in conference he found that those who seemed to be somewhat added nothing to him: and this was the point with him.
+It was no haughtiness of spirit, and he was willing to try his word by theirs; but he found they could add nothing; and they owned the grace that was in him, though he derived no authority from them, the appointed apostles of the Lord, and recognised none in them save in the sphere which God had allotted to them; and they owned the grace of God which was in him.
 When need was, he withstood them to the face, because they were to be blamed who were insisting upon the old ordinances.
 To such things he would give subjection, no, not for an hour.

 And what then was his career, because of the glory revealed to him, his ordination as men speak, if he did not go up to those who were apostles before him?
 The energy of the Spirit, consequent on the revelation of the Lord, still held its character in securing the breaking through the apostolic succession.
 There was no derivative link from the Lord; there was the revelation of the Lord and mission by Him, but no human